Skip to main content

 }

-1. When TickingClock mounts, the useEffect runs, setting up an interval that updates the time state every second.
+1. When TickingClock mounts, useEffect runs and sets up an interval that updates time every second.

-2. When you click the "Hide Clock" button, the TickingClock component unmounts.
+2. When you click "Hide Clock", the component unmounts.

-3. Just before it unmounts, React executes the returned cleanup function, which calls clearInterval.
+3. Just before unmounting, React executes the cleanup function, which calls clearInterval(intervalId).

 // MouseTracker.jsx